 Types of English teaching jobs in Japan 9: Denwa Sensei!

 Denwa Sensei is an online English-language study app that places Japanese learners together with teachers all around the world.
-We developed this specifically for the Japanese learner, it’s teachers are expected to possess some knowledge of both Japan and Japanese.
+We developed this specifically for the Japanese learner.
+Teachers on Denwa Sensei need to possess some knowledge of both Japan and Japanese.
 From customs and traditions to common problems in English learning for Japanese speakers, you should be familiar with Japan.

 Denwa Sensei is an excellent way to further develop your skills and strengthen your connection to Japan.
 Try it, whether you currently live here or would like to some day!